mvolkmann/blog/src/astro.md

 including adapters and extensions (like Tailwind).

-The `src/pages` directory contains component source files that represent complete pages of the app.
+The `src/pages` directory contains component source files that represent complete pages of the app or API endpoints.
-Initially this will only contain the file `index.astro.`
+Initially this directory will only contain the file `index.astro.`

 The `src/components` directory contains component source files that can be used in page components.